Assembling Your Homebuilt PC: Getting Ready

 Planning your Homebuilt Computer's Assembly Sequence

-The think that you're trying to avoid by thinking the process through is installing a component that gets in the way of installing another component later on.
+The thing that you're trying to avoid by thinking the process through is installing a component that gets in the way of installing another component later on.
 A few minutes of planning at this point can help prevent annoyance later.
-If you're unsure about anything, please feel free to post a question on the Computer Assembly page of our Home-built Computer Forum.

 In most cases, however, the first part you will install in your homebuilt computer is the motherboard; so if you're ready, let's move on to the next page: Installing the Motherboard.